jtam7501/cpsc-386-00-traditional-game-jtam7501/README.md

 The Warrior is a jack-of-all-trades class and can perform reasonably well in most situations.
 The remaining three classes are more specialized, with the Paladin being able to tank damage, the Berserker to deal massive damage, and the Gambler to have the potential to deal big damage and dodge attacks.
+Berserkers can give Gamblers and Warriors a hard time, but Paladins can deal with them due to high defense.
+However, Paladins can't deal as much damage.
+Gamblers have low defense, but have a higher chance of dodging.
+Berserkers have a lot of health, but they don't have defense and can't dodge.
+Use abilities at the right time to give yourself an advantage.